wangrp1997/gym-hil-botyard/README.md

 To run the teleoperation with keyboard you can use the option `--use-keyboard`.

+### Human-in-the-Loop Wrappers

+The `hil_wrappers.py` module provides wrappers for human-in-the-loop interaction:

+- **EEActionWrapper**: Transforms actions to end-effector space for intuitive control
+- **InputsControlWrapper**: Adds gamepad or keyboard control for teleoperation
+- **GripperPenaltyWrapper**: Optional wrapper to add penalties for excessive gripper actions

+These wrappers make it easy to build environments for human demonstrations and interactive learning.

-### Controller Configuration
+## Controller Configuration

-You can customize gamepad button and axis mappings by providing a controller configuration file:
+You can customize gamepad button and axis mappings by providing a controller configuration file.

 ```bash
 python examples/test_teleoperation.py --controller-config path/to/controller_config.json
 ```

-When using gym-hil as an installed package, you can create a `controller_config.json` file in your project directory, or specify a custom path.
-The system will look for the configuration file in the following locations (in order):

-1. The path specified with the `--controller-config` argument
-2. A file named `controller_config.json` in the current working directory
-3. The default configuration file included with the package
+If no path is specified, the default configuration file bundled with the package (`controller_config.json`) will be used.

 You can also pass the configuration path when creating an environment in your code: